 Infoshop now at 979 e 5th Ave

 The Infoshop is renting space from the Third Hand Bike Coop.
-The Third Hand Bike Coop recently purchased a large 4,000 sq ft building near I71 at 5th Avenue and St Clair and has installed solar panels !
+The Third Hand Bike Coop purchased a large 4,000 sq ft building near I71 at 5th Avenue and St Clair and has installed solar panels !

-The address is 979 e 5th ave, about a five minute bike ride east of the current Infoshop location, on the same street.
+The address is 979 e 5th ave, about a five minute bike ride east of the old Infoshop location, on the same street.

 The Sporeprint infoshop is a non-hierarchical, volunteer-run, not-for-profit social center.
 It is a safe space for independent thinking, face-to-face communication, skill sharing, community-building projects, and the distribution of alternative media to further social, political, and environmental consciousness.

 Our collective is a non-hierarchical, consensus-based group in which all efforts to organize, maintain, and operate the resource center are completely voluntary.
 Monetary donations pay the rent and monthly utility bills.
 All materials and resources in the infoshop have been freely donated and are likewise freely maintained at the shop for the public's use.

 In order to work together in dismantling oppression within our culture and ourselves, we must acknowledge that we have been on both ends of privilege and oppression, and that only by supporting and listening to each other can we build healthy individuals and communities.
 We are all highly capable learners and teachers, who must exercise both of these talents in order to create alternatives to the culture of domination.